-“For this year’s Moth Night, find some big patches of ivy flowers nearby and go back with a torch after the sun has set.
+“Find some big patches of ivy flowers nearby and go back with a torch after the sun has set.
 It’s a fantastic and easy way to see some of the beautiful moths that are on the wing in autumn.”

 Atropos editor Mark Tunmore said: “Ivy is an undervalued natural resource and there is a tendency for it to be regarded as something that needs to be tidied away in the garden.